 In 1671, Dr. Wren began to build that great fluted column called the Monument, in memory of the burning and rebuilding of the city of London.
 This stupendous pillar was finished in 1677.

-8 This building was destroyed by fire a few years ago, and an elegant structure erected in its stead .- EDITOR.
+&lt;sup>27 This building was destroyed by fire a few years ago, and an elegant structure erected in its stead.-Editor.